w3c/wot-binding-templates/registry-requirements.md

 11. DISCUSS: What are the required (machine-readable) documents provided on the side?
   - Ege: JSON Schema, Ontology File (RDF and HTML) not mandatory?, test report or documentation of implementation experience
 12. DISCUSS: Where should discussions on implementation experience be collected?
+13. DISCUSS: How to handle overlaps between two bindings in the review process?